 Then, within these asset classes, you’ll likely want to diversify as well.
 Experts say you shouldn’t put all of your money into one stock, or even one sector.
 To mitigate risk and improve the possibility of growth, choose investments across a variety of areas.
 You may decide to diversify by market capitalization, geography and sector for stocks.
 For bonds, you may decide to diversify by maturities, credit qualities and durations.

-Why You Should Diversify Your Portfolio
+Why Diversifying Your Portfolio Is Crucial

 By diversifying your portfolio, you minimize the risk of your investments, as compared to putting all of your money into one asset.
 To build a diversified portfolio, you look for assets that haven’t historically moved in the same direction at the same time.
 That way, if one portion of your portfolio is in decline, the other portions are ideally growing or maintaining wealth.